gchrupala/funktional/README.md

 # funktional
-Functional neural network layers on top of theano

 A minimalistic toolkit for composing neural networks with Theano.

 Mathematically, neural network layers are functions mapping tensors to tensors.